Permit an Update

 Actually, Prospect Builders made two separate studio-centric requests on our behalf (packaged as one - and superbly written justifications, I might add); one for additional building height and one for extra square footage as a percentage of the size of the property.
 Two weeks ago, we were asked to post a sign and the city sent mailers to our immediate neighbors regarding the admin relief request.
 Late last week, we were given the green light, and the sign was removed.

 Next, Prospect Builders will be submitting initial permits for the projects, a process that could take nearly another month, hopefully less.
 Mean time, I've been incrementally removing items from both our one car and two car detached garages - the two car's my current studio - and, having nearly made sufficient room to do so, I'm hoping to transition to building some barn doors for the studio while I still have my miter saw, table saw, etc. in the space.
 More on that at some later point.

 "Permit" me one final thought.
 In the last few months, one thing has become clearer to me: I need to do a better job of focusing more of my efforts in my primary vocation, that of being a "full time" artist.
-I add quotes because many days, of necessity, my time in the studio is anything but.
-To a degree, that will always be the case, for a variety of good and necessary reasons.
+I add quotes because many days, of necessity, my the amount of time I'm able to darken the door of the studio is indicative of anything but.
+To a degree, and for a variety of good and necessary reasons, that will always be the case.